larry-athey/climate-czar/FAQ.md

 A: Climate Czar can monitor anything so long as you have a sensor that can output a variable value or a binary value.
 There are Arduino projects/kits for both pH and EC all over the web, it's just a matter of connecting the output of them to one of the 8 inputs of the Combo Hub and pulling those values into Climate Czar with a read command.
 ___
-Q: Why isn't the Wordpress plugin available from the Wordpress plugin store/repository?

-A: Because the Climate Czar undercarriage is actually not part of Wordpress, which is why it uses its own database separate from the Wordpress database.
-The plugin would do you no good without the undercarriage installed, so there's no point in going through all of the headaches of playing the formal Wordpress third-party developer game.
-It's not possible to install the undercarriage with the plugin since that procedure requires root access.
-___
 Q: What's the deal with the random warnings in the WP-Admin, such as when you edit a page?

 A: This is a side effect of extra code in the theme's function.php to confuse version probes from somebody scanning your installation with WPScan.
 If you choose to install a Wordpress firewall (such as Wordfence) you can safely remove all of those lines of code.
 Just go to Appearance->Theme File Editor->functions.php and delete lines 10 through 51.
 These scans always result in a denial of service attack on your server, screw those people.